 Inclement or Dangerously Hot Weather

-Children will be taken outside for a portion of the day, each day unless there is thunder and lightning, rain, ice or if temperatures are hotter than 32 degrees or colder than -32 degrees outside.
-We factor in windshield when looking at weather temperatures.
+Children will be taken outside for a portion of the day, each day unless there are thunder and lightning, rain, ice or if temperatures are hotter than 32 degrees or colder than -32 degrees outside.
+We factor in the windshield when looking at weather temperatures.

 Accidents and Incidents